Saudi teen who fled family welcomed as 'brave new Canadian' in Toronto

-TORONTO (Reuters) - An 18-year-old Saudi woman who fled her family this week saying she feared for her life arrived in Toronto’s international airport on Saturday after Canada granted her asylum, where Foreign Minister Chrystia Freeland welcomed her as a brave new Canadian.
+TORONTO (Reuters) - An 18-year-old Saudi woman who fled her family this week saying she feared for her life arrived in Toronto’s international airport on Saturday after being granted asylum in Canada, where Foreign Minister Chrystia Freeland welcomed her as a brave new Canadian.

-Qunun arrived at Toronto’s Pearson International Airport on Saturday morning, smiling and wearing a hoodie emblazoned with the word Canada in red, and a blue UNHCR cap.
+Qunun arrived at Toronto’s Pearson International Airport on Saturday morning, wearing a hoodie emblazoned with the word Canada in red, and a blue cap with the logo of the United Nations High Commissioner for Refugees (UNHCR), which has granted her refugee status.

+In her last tweet before leaving for Toronto, Qunun said, “I did it,” and posted pictures from inside an airplane.

 Freeland, who received Qunun at the airport, told reporters that Qunun is “a very brave new Canadian.”